IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## Other Policies {#other-policies}

-The Board shall develop additional policies for the IETF LLC as necessary, covering Directors, employees, and contractors, concerning issues such as:
+The Board is expected to maintain additional policies for the IETF LLC as necessary, covering Directors, employees, and contractors, concerning issues such as:

 * Acceptance of gifts and other non-cash compensation;